 In the new century, China has joined the U.S. and Russia as a top competitor in the space race.
 Here's an interactive look at the government, military, commercial and civil satellites each contender has launched.

-A big player in the U.S. is Planet Labs, an Earth imaging company which alone launched 137 satellites from January to October 2017.
+A big player in the U.S. is Planet Labs, an Earth imaging company which alone launched 149 satellites since 2017.